-- 1. Any exhibit considered to be a food safety risk or portray a food safety risk will not be accepted, judged or displayed. - 2.
-All food products/ exhibits should be appropriate for human consumption. - Food product exhibits must be prepared, baked or cooked using only food grade utensils and containers. - 4.
+- 1. Any exhibit considered to be a food safety risk or portray a food safety risk will not be accepted, judged or displayed. - All food products/exhibits should be appropriate for human consumption. - 3.
+Food product exhibits must be prepared, baked or cooked using only food grade utensils and containers. - 4.
 Products that require refrigeration will not be accepted, judged or displayed. - 5.
 Meat jerky products are prohibited. - 6.
-The recipe must be included for any prepared food exhibit; credit the source of the recipe. - 7.
-Preserved foods must include the Food Preservation Exhibit Label.
-Only food processed after August 1, 2018 is acceptable.
-Current USDA and/or Iowa State University guidelines for home food preservation must be used. - 8.
-Preserved food exhibits MUST include two product samples.
-One will be opened for evaluation and discarded; the second will be placed in the Warren County 4-H Bake Sale. - Prepared foods should be placed on a firm disposable plate or flat cardboard.
+The recipe must be included for any prepared food exhibit; credit the source of the recipe. - Preserved foods must include the Food Preservation Exhibit Label.
+Only food processed after August 1, 2019 is acceptable.
+Current USDA and/or Iowa State University guidelines for home food preservation must be used.
+Processed honey must include the Honey Exhibit Label. - Preserved food exhibits must include two product samples.
+One will be opened for evaluation and discarded; the second will be placed on display and returned to the exhibitor.
+All perishable food products will be discarded when removed from display. - Prepared foods should be placed on a firm disposable plate or flat cardboard.
 Place food product exhibit in a reclosable plastic bag with entry tag fastened outside the bag.

-- The use of alcoholic beverages in the preparation or production of 4-H food exhibits is NOT permitted. - 11.
+Recommended number of items to include with the exhibit: - Cookies, cupcakes, bars, muffins, rolls, etc. four (4) to six (6) items - Cakes, loafs, pies, etc. one (1) whole product. - 10.
+The use of alcoholic beverages in the preparation or production of 4-H food exhibits is NOT permitted. - 11.
 We ask that all 4-H'ers submit a photo of their baked good to their exhibit for display purposes during the Warren County Fair.